 A personal trainer

 As a personal trainer, you have a much smaller client base.
-Face to face trainers may only have 10-12 regular clients that see them two to three times a week.
+Face-to-face trainers may only have 10-12 regular clients that see them two to three times a week.
 Online trainers can have as many as 50 clients.
-A personal trainer is responsible for helping their clients achieve there health and fitness goals and include the following duties:
+A personal trainer is responsible for helping their clients achieve their health and fitness goals and includes the following duties:

 - Carryout sales calls and consultations over the phone or face to face